 Try Live Demo

 Say goodbye to complexity and hello to a seamless SSL installation process.
 In this blog post, we’ll guide you through the steps to secure your Ant Media Server with an SSL certificate in different ways.
-Let’s embark on this journey together and unlock a new level of protection for your server.

 Enabling SSL is not mandatory for all cases.
 However, it’s mandatory when requesting access to the mic and camera.
 It’s not mandatory for playing streams , HTTPS and WSS (WebSocket Secure) are mandatory for Google Chrome to run WebRTC and WebSocket applications.